microsoft/psi/tutorials/index.md

 ![PsiStudio (when opening the demo recording)](/psi/tutorials/PsiStudio.Start.png)

 The PsiStudio application has a toolbar, a time-navigator (more on that in a second) and a visualization canvas on the left hand side.
 On the right hand side, you will find a Visualization and Datasets tab.
 When opening a store, PsiStudio automatically wraps a __*dataset*__ around it (more information on datasets is available in the [Datasets](/psi/topics/InDepth.Datasets) page), with the name _Untitled Dataset_.
-Double-clicking on _Untitled Dataset_ will open up the underlying demo session and demo partition will reveal the set of streams available in the store, in this case Sin and Cos.
+Double-clicking on _Untitled Dataset_ will open up the underlying demo session and demo partition will reveal the set of streams available in the store, in this case Sequence, Sin and Cos.
 Right-clicking on the Sin stream will bring up a popup-menu, and selecting _Plot_ will allow you to visualize the Sin stream, like below:

 ![PsiStudio (visualizing a stream)](/psi/tutorials/PsiStudio.SinVisualization.png)

 The plot command has created a timeline visualization panel and inside it a visualizer for the Sin stream.
 Moving the mouse over the panel moves the data cursor (which is synchronized across all panels).

-If we repeat the operation on the Cos stream, a visulizer for this stream will be overlaid on the current timeline panel, resulting in a visualization like this.
+If we repeat the operation on the Cos stream, a visualizer for this stream will be overlaid on the current timeline panel, resulting in a visualization like this :

-To display the legend that's visible in the image below, simply right click on the timeline panel and select _Show/Hide Legend_.

 ![PsiStudio (two streams and legend)](/psi/tutorials/PsiStudio.SinCosLegendVisualization.png)

+To display the legend that's visible in the image above, simply right click on the timeline panel and select _Show/Hide Legend_.

 You will notice that as you move the cursor around over the timeline panel, the legend updates with the current values under the cursor.
 Navigation can be done via mouse: moving the mouse moves the cursor, and the scroll wheel zooms the timeline view in and out.
 As you zoom in, you will notice that the time navigator visuals change, to indicate where you are in the data (the blue region in the top-half).

 As we have seen before, new visualizations will by default be overlaid in the same panel.
 Suppose however that we wanted to visualize the Cos stream in a different panel.
 Start first by selecting the _Visualizations_ tab (on the left, next to _Datasets_).
 This will bring you to a hierarchical view of the panels and visualizations currently displayed.
 It shows that currently there is one timeline panel in the canvas.
-If you expand the _Timeline Panel_ item at the top of the hierarchy, and it will show two stream visulizers underneath, for Sin and Cos, like below:
+If you expand the _Timeline Panel_ item at the top of the hierarchy, and it will show two stream visualizers underneath, for Sin and Cos, like below:

 ![PsiStudio (Visualizers Tab)](/psi/tutorials/PsiStudio.VisualizersTab.png)